Time management

 -

 Know when to stop.
-Although some students may stay up until 4 a.m. studying, it’s not a healthy habit.
+Although some people may stay up until 4 a.m. studying, it’s not a healthy habit.
 Your mind is more efficient when you get enough quality sleep, so make sure to schedule enough time for rest.

 -